tanveery/pwa-notes-app/README.md

 }
 ```
 ### Reference to the Manifest File in HTML
-Reference to the manifest file is in the **\_Layout.cshtml** file to ensure that its replicated in all the views:
+Reference to the manifest file is in the **/Views/Shared/\_Layout.cshtml** file to ensure that its replicated in all the views:
 ```
  <link rel="manifest" href="~/manifest.json">
  ```
-### Service Worker
+### Service Worker File
-The service worker file **service-worker.js** is located in the **wwwroot** folder as a static resource.
+The service worker file **/wwwroot/service-worker.js** is added as a static resource.
 Besides the manifest file, a service worker is another basic requirement for a PWA app:
 ```
 const cacheName = 'cache-v1';